BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyPhoneRepairCalc.md

 You will also WRITE TESTS starting on line 62

 When finished, type in both Test Runs to make sure your code works correctly.
-If no errors, submit your Replit URL to Canvas
+If no errors, show Mr Riley

 Test Run 1:
 ```